 Enrichment courses encourage students to explore personal interests and learn new skills.
-Take classes for fun, business, health, recreation or personal growth—the choice is yours.
-Class schedules are mailed quarterly to households throughout the district.
+Students can take classes for fun, business, health, recreation, or personal growth.
 A complete up-to-date schedule and registration options are available on the Continuing Education website.

 Small Business Development Center

-The Small Business Development Center (SBDC) at Central Oregon Community College is focused on helping build Oregon’s best businesses.
-The SBDC offers no-cost one-to-one advising and business-related educational workshops.
+The Small Business Development Center (SBDC) at Central Oregon Community College is focused on helping to build Oregon’s best businesses.
+The SBDC offers no-cost, one-to-one advising and business-related educational workshops.
 Experienced staff advisers are available to meet with businesses by appointment throughout the tri-county region.
 In addition, the SBDC offers:

 - Practical workshops on business start-up, planning and growth